jennherrarte/JennHerrarte/README.md

 I currently work at PXL Agency, where I get to create beautiful and intuitive applications for clients such as Dreamworks, Netflix, Universal, and the City of Santa Monica.

-I enjoy running, reading (Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin at the moment), and playing with my dog, Scout.
+I enjoy running, reading (*Tomorrow, and Tomorrow, and Tomorrow* by Gabrielle Zevin at the moment), and playing with my dog, Scout.

-📫  Drop me a line on LinkedIn [here!](https://www.linkedin.com/in/jenniferherrarte/)

-😄  Pronouns: She/her